Daniel Chapter 2 Commentary: Nebuchadnezzar’s Dream

 45 just as you saw that a stone was cut from a mountain by no human hand, and that it broke in pieces the iron, the bronze, the clay, the silver, and the gold.
 A great God has made known to the king what shall be after this.
 The dream is certain, and its interpretation sure.”

-– Daniel now summarizes the meaning of the king’s amazing dream: A stone being hewn out of a mountain by supernatural forces that was then used to annihilate the towering statue represents the destruction of all human government in order to establish the Kingdom of God on the earth.
+– Daniel now summarizes the meaning of the king’s amazing dream: A stone being hewn out of a mountain by supernatural forces annihilates the towering statue.
+This represents the destruction of all human government in order to establish the Kingdom of God on the earth.

 A great God has made known to the king what shall be after this.